-- (2) After receiving a notice of appeal that is in compliance with the Act and these Rules, the board will: - a) notify the appellant of the receipt, and - b) provide a copy of the notice of appeal and any documents included with it to the administrator of the respondent with a request for a response.
+- (1.1) A notice of appeal may be delivered to the board by courier, mail, electronic mail or facsimile. - (2) After receiving a notice of appeal that is in compliance with the Act and these Rules, the board will: - a) notify the appellant of the receipt, and - b) provide a copy of the notice of appeal and any documents included with it to the administrator of the respondent with a request for a response.